 EcoVadis analysts assess our suppliers' documentation related to these areas as well as analyze their performance through a thorough 360° process.
-If areas of high risk are identified, a time-bound corrective action plan is put in place and a reassessment timeframe agreed by both parties.
 With EcoVadis, both Coty and the supplier receive a report based on supporting documents from the supplier and 100,000 data points and references, including from governments, charities, trade associations and stakeholders.

-Using the EcoVadis platform, 581 suppliers were assessed in FY2023, scoring on average 14% higher than the overall EcoVadis average.
+Using the EcoVadis platform, 792 suppliers were assessed in FY2024 scoring an average of 60, well above the overall EcoVadis average of 46.6.